Puerto Rico men's national basketball team: 2008–2012

 This Olympic cycle began with the 2008 Centrobasket competition.
-After having failed to classify directly to it, Puerto Rico's spot was secured after its first and only participation in the 2007 CaribeBasket tournament, where Puerto Rico won all round one games by over 25 points and went on to win gold.
+After having failed to qualify directly to it, Puerto Rico's spot was secured after its first and only participation in the 2007 CaribeBasket tournament, where Puerto Rico won all round one games by over 25 points and went on to win gold.
 The 2008 Centrobasket was scheduled to take place before the Olympic Qualifying Tournament, but due to time constraints it was postponed.
 A group of prospects was included in the roster to replace Peter John Ramos and Ricky Sanchez, who were injured.
 Among those included was Ángel Daniel Vassallo, who played as a small forward in Virginia Tech.
 In the first game of the tournament, Puerto Rico defeated Costa Rica.
 In the other two games of the first round, the team defeated Cuba and Panama.
 During the course of the event, Carlos Arroyo and Larry Ayuso were forced to rest a game due to injuries.
 In the semifinals, the team scored a win over the Dominican Republic.
 Puerto Rico won the gold medal by defeating the United States Virgin Islands in the finals.
 The team has secured a spot for the 2010 FIBA World Championship by finishing in 1 of the top 4 spots in the 2009 FIBA Americas Championship.
 At the end, Puerto Rico finished the tournament with the silver medal, having lost the game against Argentina in the group stage, and losing the final against Brazil.
 Pending the performance at the 2010 FIBA World Championship, this cycle has had Puerto Rico with a record of 19–2 (Caribebasket 6–0, Centrobasket 5–0, FIBA Americas 8–2), not counting the 2nd-place finish at the 2009 Marchand Continental Championship Cup, where Puerto Rico won the exhibition games against Argentina and Canada, but lost the final to Brazil.

 At the 2010 CentroBasket, Puerto Rico won Group B with Cuba finishing second.
 The team defeated Panama in semifinals and the Dominican Republic in the final to win the gold medal.
 Arroyo and Barea were included in the tournament's All-Star Team.

 In 2010, the Puerto Rican Basketball Federation relieved Manolo Cintron of his coaching duties, and on 8 June 2011, the Federation officially announced the new head coach of the national team, Flor Melendez, which will be Melendez's second stint with the team as head coach.

 On 27 August 2011, a chartered airplane carrying the team as well as the Canadian, Dominican and Brazilian national basketball teams from Foz de Iguacu, Brazil, to Mar del Plata, Argentina, made an emergency landing at Ezeiza International Airport, Buenos Aires, Argentina, after experiencing severe weather conditions mid-flight.
 The plane left for Mar del Plata an hour and a half after it landed.